View Categories

-PreProduct has 4 types of pre-orders.
-Capture only pre-orders, charge later pre-orders, deposit upfront pre-orders, charge upfront pre-orders.
-They are all explained in detail below.
+PreProduct currently has 4 different types of pre-orders.
+Capture only pre-orders, charge later pre-orders, deposit upfront pre-orders and charge upfront pre-orders.
+Every type of pre-order swaps out your add-to-cart button for a pre-order equivilent.
+The difference between them is how and when they charge, explained below.

 Pros: